1. The Nepal Water Supply Corporation (NWSC) was originally responsible for planning, owning, operating

 and action points.

-After completion of Phase 2 (Within in 12 months from mobilization), the consultant, along with
+After completion of Phase 2 (Within 12 months from mobilization), the consultant, along with Water

-Institutional Development Specialist (Water Utility), will submit an assignment completion report
+Operator Specialist cum Team Leader, will submit an assignment completion report covering their review

 Minimum Qualification Requirements

-The expert should be a post graduate in engineering or management professional with at least 15 years of
+The expert should be a post-graduate in Engineering or Business Administration or related field with at

-water utilities in the region.
-The expert must have experience in carrying out similar institutional
+aspects.
+The expert must have experience in carrying out similar institutional diagnostics studies and

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.